wp-cbos-ca/b100-2016/wp-content/plugins/autoptimize/readme.txt

 === Autoptimize ===
-Contributors: futtta, turl
+Contributors: futtta, turl, optimizingmatters
-Tags: css, html, javascript, js, optimize, speed, cache, data-uri, aggregate, minimize, minification, performance, pagespeed, booster, multisite
-Donate link: http://blog.futtta.be/2013/10/21/do-not-donate-to-me/
-Requires at least: 2.7
+Tags: css, html, javascript, js, optimize, speed, cache, aggregate, minimize, minification, performance, pagespeed Donate link: http://blog.futtta.be/2013/10/21/do-not-donate-to-me/ Requires at least: 2.7
-Tested up to: 4.3
+Tested up to: 4.5
-Stable tag: 1.9.4
+Stable tag: 2.0.2

 Autoptimize speeds up your website and helps you save bandwidth by aggregating and minimizing JS, CSS and HTML.

 == Description ==

 Autoptimize makes optimizing your site really easy.
-It concatenates all scripts and styles, minifies and compresses them, adds expires headers, caches them, and moves styles to the page head, and scripts to the footer.
+It concatenates all scripts and styles, minifies and compresses them, adds expires headers, caches them, and moves styles to the page head and can move scripts to the footer.
 It also minifies the HTML code itself, making your page really lightweight.
-There are advanced options available to enable you to tailor Autoptimize to each and every site's specific need.
+There are advanced options and an extensive API available to enable you to tailor Autoptimize to each and every site's specific needs.

 If you consider performance important, you really should use a caching-plugin such as e.g. [WP Super Cache](http://wordpress.org/extend/plugins/wp-super-cache/) or
 [HyperCache](http://wordpress.org/extend/plugins/hyper-cache/) to complement Autoptimize.

+(Speed-surfing image under creative commons [by LL Twistiti](https://www.flickr.com/photos/twistiti/818552808/))

 == Installation ==